One Shot Slice Fix Review from PGA!

 Overview

-One-shot slice fix adds about 30 yards of distance.
+The fix is supposed to add about 30 yards of distance to your swing.
 It eliminates the distance-stealing fades and creates an accurate straight shot.

 Once you lock the club into the slice, you get consistent and on-target contact.
 Even better, the strategy shaves up to 10 strokes from the scorecard.